 In case you're wondering which one is the S terminal.
 This is the smaller of the three studs on the starter solenoid.
 To this stud, is attached the wire (circuit) that delivers the Start (Crank) signal from the ignition switch (enlarge the photo in the image viewer, the orange arrow points to this S terminal).

-Now, ground the black multimeter test lead.
-You can accomplish this by touching (with the BLACK multimeter Lead) a clean and rust-free spot on the engine or on the vehicle frame.
+Now, Ground the black multimeter test lead.
+You can accomplish this by touching (with the black multimeter test lead) a clean and rust-free spot on the engine or on the vehicle frame.

 When you're ready, have your helper to crank the engine.

 Your starter motor won't turn over the engine, of course, but this is what the test requires.
-What you're doing here is verifying that the ignition switch and the transmission neutral safety switch are OK and delivering the Crank (Start) Signal to the starter motor solenoid's S terminal.
+What you're doing here is verifying that the ignition switch and the transmission neutral safety switch are OK and delivering the Start signal to the starter motor solenoid's S terminal.

 Your multimeter is going to register one of two results: Either 10 to 12 Volts DC or no voltage at all.